Yu Research Group

 * We are proud to share that Professor Hang Yu is honored to be a recipient of the DARPA (Defense Advanced Research Projects Agency) Young Faculty Award.
 In the capacity of the lead PI, Professor Hang Yu has been fortunate to receive a DURIP (Defense University Research Instrumentation Program) Award of $800,000.
 This generous grant enabled the acquisition and installation of a state-of-the-art MELD L3 metal 3D printer, further enhancing our research capabilities.
 Our research group is also actively involved in contributing to the development of the world's largest metal 3D printer, which is currently under construction at Rock Island Arsenal, IL.

 *In addition to these exciting developments, Professor Hang Yu has recently published a monograph titled 'Additive Friction Stir Deposition' with Elsevier in 2022.
-Furthermore, he is collaborating with Dr. Nihan Tuncer (Desktop Metal) and Dr. Zhili Feng (Oak Ridge National Laboratory) to edit a forthcoming book titled 'Solid-State Metal Additive Manufacturing: Physics, Processes, Mechanical Properties, and Applications,' which is currently in the press with Wiley-VCH.
+Furthermore, he has collaborated with Dr. Nihan Tuncer (Desktop Metal) and Dr. Zhili Feng (Oak Ridge National Laboratory) to edit a new book titled 'Solid-State Metal Additive Manufacturing: Physics, Processes, Mechanical Properties, and Applications,' which has been recently published by Wiley-VCH (2024).

 *We are delighted to share some articles highlighting the achievements of our research group.
 One article is titled 'Research and Industry Partnership Helps Forge 21st Century Metallurgy'.
 Another article, published by the American Chemistry Society, is titled 'Metal 3D Printing Is Showing Its Mettle.'
 These articles provide insight into the impactful work our team is contributing to the field of metallurgy and 3D printing.